 For Computational Linguistics, these are currently (term of office: Winter Semester 2021/2022 and Summer Semester 2022):

-As an advisory and preparatory body, the Academic Commission also meets in the week before a Faculty Council meeting, where there are an additional 4 student places.
-For the Computational Linguistics Students Daniel Schubert fills one of these places.
+As an advisory and preparatory body, the Study Commission also meets the week before a Faculty Council meeting; here there are an additional 4 student places.

 The Faculty Council meets three times a semester.
-The tasks include:
+Its tasks include:

-- Review of the allocation of funds within the subjects
+- Reviewing the allocation of funds within the subjects

-The elections to the faculty councils are announced university-wide by e-mail.
-It is then up to us students to work out an election proposal.
-If you want to participate in the faculty council, please contact the faculty council or directly the person who organizes the election proposal.
+The elections for the Faculty Council are announced university-wide by e-mail.
+It is then up to us students to prepare a proposal for election.
+If you want to participate in the faculty council, it is best to contact the student council or directly the person organising the election proposal.

-…can be found on the website of the Modern Languages Faculty.
+…can be found on the website of the Faculty of Modern Languages.

 This page (or parts of it) were translated automatically using DeepL.